vaishakhsz/care-transition-analytics-for-alien-children/README.md

 Upload the following files into Google Colab:

 - app.py
-- Untitled.ipynb
+- analysis.ipynb
-- HHS_Unaccompanied_Alien_Children_Program (1).csv
+- healthcare uac (1).csv

 --------------------------------------------------

 Step 2 — Run the Notebook

-Open `Untitled.ipynb` and run all cells.
+Open `analysis.ipynb` and run all cells.

-The required dependencies are already installed inside the notebook code.
+The dependencies are already installed inside the notebook code.

 --------------------------------------------------